Incredible Charts Stock Market Charting Software. Home Site Map About Us Privacy Policy Advertise (pdf) Contact Us

 • Price Ratio

-A powerful tool for stock selection, Price Ratio is often referred to as relative strength or comparative strength.
-It compares the performance of a stock relative to an index or a related stock.
+A powerful tool for stock selection, Price Ratio is also referred to as Relative Strength and compares the performance of a stock relative to an index or a related stock.

 • Relative Strength (Compare)